 It is the student's and parent's responsibility to inform the Main Office, the Guidance Office, and the Clinic if he/she has a change of address, phone number, or e-mail in order to assist in mailings and in case of emergency.

-E.STUDENT WELLNESS
+E. STUDENT WELLNESS

 The school clinic is available for students who become ill or injured during the school day during normal student class hours.
-Only minor first aide is available in the clinic.
-For life threatening emergencies, 911 will be called and parent(s)/guardian(s) will be notified.
+Only minor first aid is available in the clinic.